 Drupon Lama Dorje was born in Limi in the Himalayas and became a Buddhist monk at the age of 5 under the Drikung Kagyu lineage.
 Since 2009, he has been living in Chile, expanding the Philosophy of Life across Central and South America.Lama Dorje serves as the primary spiritual guardian for Dewachen to ensure Dharma principles of well-being guide our lives and choices on all levels: from personal, to project, to organization, to the global level.
-His root teachers are H.E Garchen Rinpoche, Drupon Jampa Rigzin Rinpoche, and S.S Drikung Kyabgon Chetsang.
+His root teachers are H.E Garchen Rinpoche, H.H.
+Drikung Kyabgon Chetsang, and retreat master was Drupon Jampa Rigzin Rinpoche.Learn more

-Carolina has a degree in Cultural Anthropology and is the founder and director of Reviveolution nonprofit in Peru.
-For 10 years she has worked with indigenous cultures to expand ancestral knowledge and establish land-based sanctuaries.
-Drupon Lama Dorje deeply impacted Carolina’s life after meeting him at an intercultural gathering in Peru.
-She has since devoted her time and passion to learning and expanding the precious Dharma.
-She travels the world with Lama as his translator and assistant, serves as the director of Lama Dorje Foundation, and is happy to be in service to bring Lama’s aspirations into fruition.
+Carolina was born and raised in Louisiana.
+She has a degree in Cultural Anthropology and went on to found Reviveolution Non-Profit and Hampi Mama Medicine Sanctuary in Peru.
+For 12 years she has worked with indigenous cultures around the globe to expand ancestral knowledge, establish land-based sanctuaries, and promote cultural and ecological regeneration.
+After meeting him at an intercultural gathering in Peru in 2018, Drupon Lama Dorje deeply impacted Carolina’s life trajectory, showing her that human consciousness is the key to intercultural unity and ecological regeneration.
+With full conviction in this truth, she now devotes her passion and skills full-time to practicing and expanding the precious Dharma.
+She travels the world with Lama as his translator and assistant, serves as the director of Lama Dorje Foundation and Dewachen Sanctuary in Costa Rica, and is honored to be in service to bring all of Lama’s aspirations into fruition.

 From a young age, Jeff always knew he wanted to help others.
 However, it wasn’t until he obtained his bachelor’s degree in Psychology that he discovered he wanted to accomplish this by working with the human mind.
 Upon his first encounter with the dharma, Jeff immediately realized how he could merge the two together.
 In his own creative way, Jeff melds audio and visual recordings together to produce the educational content for the Lama Dorje Foundation to spread Buddhist philosophy to the world over.
 As media manager of the Dewachen team, he uses technology as a means of sharing the life-changing message of the dharma to a broader audience around the globe, distributing these sacred instructions to individuals seeking to further develop their own authentic practice and preserving the teachings of the Drikung Kagyu lineage in an accessible, online database.